MicrosoftDocs/Viva/Viva/learning/configure-other-content-sources.md

 # Add other content providers for Microsoft Viva Learning

-A growing set of learning content providers are available through Viva Learning.
+A growing set of learning content providers is available through Viva Learning.
 This set may change at any time as more providers join or change their status with the program.

-Some learning sources will be enabled by default and will be available without a premium Viva Learning license.
+Some learning sources are enabled by default and available without a premium Viva Learning license.
 These learning sources include:

 - LinkedIn Learning select 125 courses
 - Microsoft Learn